LLCZ00/MemEx/README.md

 	memex.py -o sus --pid 23465
 	memex.py -i "./sus --config /home/user/config.txt"
 ```
-MemEx can be given the PID of an active process, or run a given executable directly.
+MemEx can be given the PID of an active process, or run and dump a given executable directly.
 Arguments can be passed along with the executable by surrounding the whole command in quotes, as per example #3.

 Root privilages are required to access the memory of other processes.
 ## Known Issues & TODO